PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed makeSub in TA for getAva change
   * added random sleep for Finisher in copyArchive
   * improved del in copyArchive to avoid redundant deletion
   * increased timelimit for copyArchive